-Christine E. Webber is a Partner at Cohen Milstein, and a member of the Civil Rights & Employment practice group.
-In that role, Ms. Webber represents victims of discrimination and other illegal employment practices in class and collective actions.
-She has participated during her career in litigating groundbreaking sex discrimination lawsuits.
-Ms. Webber is a hands-on litigator, known for her ability to work closely with economic and statistical expert witnesses and to identify the types of sophisticated statistical analyses that will be most helpful to her clients’ claims.
+Christine E. Webber is a Partner at Cohen Milstein and a member of the Civil Rights & Employment practice group.
+In this role, Ms. Webber represents victims of discrimination and wage and hour violations in class and collective actions.

-Ms. Webber is co-chair of the National Employment Lawyers' Association’s Class Action Committee, a position she has held since 1999.
+Ms. Webber is co-chair of the National Employment Lawyers' Association’s Class Action Committee, the nation’s pre-eminent employee-side legal association, a position she has held since 1999.
 She speaks and writes frequently on employment discrimination, wage and hour issues, and class actions.
-Ms. Webber is recognized in The Best Lawyers in America (2018).

 Ms. Webber attended Harvard University, graduating magna cum laude, with an A.B. in Government, and earned her J.D., magna cum laude, Order of the Coif, at the University of Michigan Law School.
 Following law school, she clerked for the Honorable Hubert L. Will, United States District Judge for the Northern District of Illinois.